kironroy/Inheritance_and_Interfaces/README.md

 # Inheritance_and_Interfaces
-Small projects about C# inheritance and interfaces
+Small console app about C# inheritance and interfaces